w3c/opentrack-cg/spec/model/overview.md

 }
 ```

 ### Persons

-Person is a basic entity to represent any person (i.e., athlete, coach, organizer, etc.).
+**Person** is a basic entity to represent any person.
+Every person may play one or more roles (i.e., athlete, coach, organizer, etc.).

 There are some properties that will be used commonly to represent people: